An XAI View on Explainable ASP: Methods, Systems, and Perspectives: Forms of Explanations in ASP

 \emph{\bf $Q_1:$ Given $I\in \mi{AS}(P)$, why $I \models \ell$ for some literal $\ell$?}

-These forms of questions are the most common explanation problems with several approaches.
-Here we will briefly summarize the concepts.
-We start with those which were already covered by the previous survey of \citeNBYB{DBLP:journals/tplp/FandinnoS19}.
+These forms of questions are the most common explanation problems with several approaches addressing such questions.
+Here we will briefly summarize the concepts, categorizing each distinct approach as a specific method, denoted by \textbf{(M1)}, \textbf{(M2)}, etc. We start with those which were already covered by the previous survey of \citeNBYB{DBLP:journals/tplp/FandinnoS19}.
 For more details we refer to that work.

-\paragraph{Justifications} \emph{Off-line justifications} \hypertarget{m1}{\textbf{(M1)}} ~\cite{pontelli2009justifications} are labelled directed graphs which, intuitively, can be seen as a step-by-step derivation of the truth value of the respective atom using the rules of the program, originally defined for ground, i.e., variable free, normal logic programs.
+\paragraph{Justifications.} \emph{Offline justifications} \hypertarget{m1}{\textbf{(M1)}} ~\cite{pontelli2009justifications} are labelled directed graphs which, intuitively, can be seen as a step-by-step derivation of the truth value of the respective atom using the rules of the program, originally defined for ground, i.e., variable free, normal logic programs.

 \emph{ABA-based justifications} \hypertarget{m2}{\textbf{(M2)}}~\cite{DBLP:journals/tplp/0001T16} have their roots in \emph{abstract argumentation}~\cite{dung95}.
 More specifically, they use arguments to describe the semantics of logic programs and the justifications are derived from trees of conflicting arguments (\emph{attack trees}).
-A labeled assumption- based argumentation (ABA)-based answer set (LABAS) justification is then a graph structure where the vertices are literals and edges are either \emph{attacks} or \emph{supports}.
+A labeled assumption-based argumentation (ABA)-based answer set (LABAS) justification is a graph structure where the vertices are literals and edges are either attacks (representing conflicts between arguments) or supports (representing derivation relationships).

-\emph{Causal justifications} \hypertarget{m3}{\textbf{(M3)}}~\cite{DBLP:journals/tplp/CabalarF17} provide explanations for literals in a given answer set by means of an alternative definition for logic programs with disjunction.
+\emph{Causal justifications} \hypertarget{m3}{\textbf{(M3)}}~\cite{DBLP:journals/tplp/CabalarF17} provide explanations for literals in a given answer set based on a causal semantics for logic programs.
 The basis for causal justifications are algebraic terms representing joint causation through multiplication and alternative causes through addition.
-Furthermore, the causal justifications can be presented as directed graphs.
+These causal terms can be presented as directed graphs showing the causal dependencies between literals.

 \emph{Justifications in rule-based ASP computation} \hypertarget{m4}{\textbf{(M4)}}~\cite{beatrix16} stem from the way the ASP solver ASPeRiX computes answer sets.
-In difference to most solvers, it operates on the non-ground program non-deterministicly choosing rules rather than atoms.
+Unlike to most solvers, it operates on the non-ground program and non-deterministically chooses rules rather than atoms.
 During this computation, the truth value of atoms is iteratively established and the \emph{reason} for it being in the answer set is a set of ground rules which intuitively can be used to derive the atom in question.

 Now we come to more recent methods or extensions.